Miniature Dachshund: Complete Breed Guide — Temperament, Health, Care & Breeding

 - Vocal — A surprisingly loud, deep bark that served to alert hunters underground

-- Strong prey drive — With over 200 million olfactory receptors, they’re excellent scent trackers
+- Strong prey drive — With over 200 million olfactory receptors, they rival the Beagle as excellent scent trackers

 Their hunting instincts remain strong, and many still exhibit digging, scent tracking and persistent determination.